chirontelos/quotes-and-news-api/README.md

 ```sh
 cd /quotes-and-news-api/
 ```
-run the app.js located at root folder
+Run the app.js located at root folder
 ```sh
 node app.js
 ```
-now you can open the node console on terminal and fetch the routes like
+Now you can open the node console on terminal and fetch the routes:
 ```sh
 fetch('http://localhost:3000/api/quote').then(res => res.json()).then(console.log);
 ```